 You’ll need to head over to a dog chocolate calculator.
 The one we recommend is in pounds and ounces.
 Write down how much your dog weighs in lbs.
 Weigh him if you have no idea.
 Then, write down approximately how much chocolate your dog has eaten in ounces.

 Go to the dog chocolate calculator on the Vet Manual website.
 Enter the color of the chocolate your dog consumed, his body weight in lbs and the weight of the chocolate in ounces.
 The calculator will tell you whether or not your dog is at risk.

-- Contact your vet anyway if your dog is very young or not in good health
+- Your dog is very young or in ill health

 You may wonder: But what can the vet do if my dog ate chocolate already?
 Good question.

 To treat chocolate poisoning, vets will usually try to cause your dog to vomit (if he hasn’t already).
 They’ll also give activated charcoal.
 This helps prevent the poison from getting absorbed into the dog’s stomach.

 You should not try to make your dog vomit by yourself.

 Vets will then give fluids to counteract all the peeing caused by theobromine, and to avoid dehydration.
 Depending on how sick your dog has gotten, they may either treat the seizures or manage the diarrhea.